Linda Sánchez: Party leadership and caucus memberships

 Sánchez has two committee assignments in the House: the Committee on Ethics and the United States House Committee on Ways and Means.
 In 2005, she was appointed Assistant Minority Whip.
 She is a member of the Congressional Hispanic Caucus and co-chairs the Congressional Labor and Working Families Caucus, which she co-founded.
 She is also a vice chair of the Congressional LGBT Equality Caucus.

 Political positions

+Sanchez voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion

 Sánchez is pro-choice and has voted against repealing federal funding for abortions.
 She opposed legislation to bar transporting minors between states for abortions and making it a crime to harm a fetus in another crime.
 According to research by Project Vote Smart: